 “Back on Track Indiana” outlines how the state can safely open, including the steps businesses and individuals should take as they begin to resume different activities.
-Stage 3 concludes June 11.
-Stage 4 begins June 12.
-An overview of both stages can be found below.
+Stage 4.5, a holding pattern, is in effect at least until Sept.
+25.

 Back on Track Indiana

 RELATED CONTENT: Wear a Face Covering Around The Bend